right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • Closed-ended questions in surveys offer respondents predetermined response options, such as yes/no, ratings, or multiple-choice selections.
 They streamline data collection and are ideal for quick and quantifiable insights.

-• This article delves into the types of closed-ended questions, including dichotomous, multiple-choice, and rating scale questions.
+• Closed-ended questions are of various types - dichotomous, multiple-choice, and rating scale questions.

 • It also emphasizes the advantages of closed-ended questions, such as ease of response and measurable data, but also highlights limitations like the inability to capture detailed opinions.